codex-storage/codex-docs/learn/quick-start.md

 1. Download binary and checksum for your platform/architecture
    > [!WARNING]
    > For Windows, only amd64 architecture is supported now.

+   > [!WARNING]
+   > Windows antivirus software and built-in firewalls may cause steps to fail.
+We will cover some possible errors here, but always consider checking your setup if requests fail.

    ```batch
    set version=v0.1.4
    set platform=windows